Anna Thorvaldsdottir (Foto: Hrafn Asgeirsson)

 Chamber music lunch concert

-Celloensemble des Tonhalle-Orchesters Zürich, Paul Handschke Violoncello, Anita Leuzinger Violoncello im Ensemble, Rafael Rosenfeld Violoncello im Ensemble, Sasha Neustroev Violoncello, Benjamin Nyffenegger Violoncello im Ensemble, Christian Proske Violoncello, Gabriele Ardizzone Violoncello, Anita Federli-Rutz Violoncello, Ioana Geangalau-Donoukaras Violoncello, Sandro Meszaros Violoncello im Ensemble, Andreas Sami Violoncello im Ensemble, Mattia Zappa Violoncello Thorvaldsdottir, Grieg, Tschaikowsky
+Celloensemble des Tonhalle-Orchesters Zürich, Paul Handschke Violoncello, Anita Leuzinger Violoncello im Ensemble, Rafael Rosenfeld Violoncello, Sasha Neustroev Violoncello, Benjamin Nyffenegger Violoncello, Christian Proske Violoncello, Gabriele Ardizzone Violoncello, Anita Federli-Rutz Violoncello, Ioana Geangalau-Donoukaras Violoncello, Sandro Meszaros Violoncello im Ensemble, Andreas Sami Violoncello im Ensemble, Mattia Zappa Violoncello Thorvaldsdottir, Grieg, Tschaikowsky

 April 2025